herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 It does not exist yet, but it is theoretically possible.
 If a mini nuclear reactor can fit into a small size submarine, why don't we implement this innovation into a car?
 Further explanation is explained throughout the 3 minutes pitching videos.

+Overview - Nuclear energy is known for its environmental friendliness, despite radioactivity.
+Naval reactors have been in use since 1955 with the first nuclear submarine.
+Since the launch of that submarine, using nuclear reactors has become even safer, easier to maintain, more space efficient and even practical for nowadays usage.
+Naval reactors since then have increased in power, increased in reliability and decreased in size over the year

+If it is possible to fit into a submarine, we can’t invent a nuclear powered car?
+Cars, like submarines, are limited by space and weight although not limited by being surrounded by water.
+In fact, car exhaust emissions into the air has been a significant issue in the causation of air pollution.
+We believe that to reduce emissions from vehicles we need to act as if we cannot exhaust emissions into the air, hence the need for nuclear powered cars.

 ![alt text](https://github.com/holiz12/NASA-Space-Apps-Challenge-Kuala-Lumpur/blob/main/NASA-NERVA-diagram.jpg?raw=true)

 ![alt text](https://github.com/holiz12/NASA-Space-Apps-Challenge-Kuala-Lumpur/blob/main/ford-nucleon-nuclear-car.jpg?raw=true)